mne-tools/mne-python/doc/source/manual/sampledata.rst

 these labels in the newly created ``label`` directory.

-Load all labels from the ``label`` directory and investigate the timecourses in these two labels as well as at invidual vertices.
+Load all labels from the ``label`` directory and investigate the timecourses in these two labels as well as at individual vertices.
 Information on label processing can be found from :ref:`CACCCFHH`.

 Morphing